Authors: Nidhi Chadha, Karthik Gandhi

 One of the key lessons the financial world took away from the Great Recession of 2008 was that the existing and traditional GAAP approach of incurred loss methodology to recognize credit losses needed a rehaul.
 This helps Financial Institutions (FIs) maintain a sufficient loss reserve to ensure smooth sailing (or, at the very least, avoid sinking) in times of financial crises.

-In this three-part series, we will explore various aspects of Current Expected Credit Loss (or “CECL”) – a recently implemented vital component of the current Loss Forecasting approach for FIs in the US.
+In this two-part series, we will explore various aspects of Current Expected Credit Loss (or “CECL”) – a recently implemented vital component of the current Loss Forecasting approach for FIs in the US.

 In the first part, we will introduce the basics of CECL, the challenges it poses – especially for unsecured revolving portfolios such as credit cards, and discuss approaches for implementing CECL.